MachineryEnchantress/JLCPCB-LED-Rings/README.md

 # JLCPCB-LED-Rings
-Simple monochrome LED Rings that can be worn in hair or as a jewelry.
+LED Rings that can be worn in hair or as a jewelry.